 Findacrew.net's existing mobile interface is unnecessarily complex.

-The beauty of findacrew is that it emphasizes the percentage of compatibility between the boat owners and potential crew.
+Findacrew.net emphasizes the percentage of compatibility between the boat owners and potential crew.
 Therefore, we can infer the following user goals: create a profile, find a good match based on their profile, message with them, decide to meet up and take off on your journey.

-I mapped a traditional user journey based on steps condensed from the methodologies used in the desktop website.
+I mapped a traditional user journey based on steps condensed from the methodologies used in the mobile website.
 I then walked through the process with volunteers and identified potential pain points and places that specifically needed to be called out.
 There were three universal complaints:

 A survey submitted to 20 solo travelers showed that most people thought that the prospect of the position being paid or unpaid was the most important factor in their decision, followed by compatibility with the boat owner, so I reorganized the automatic sorting of matches to be first by position availability and then by compatibility.

 Research indicates that survey information must be gathered in roughly 7-8 minutes in bouts of 16-25 questions before completion rates drop 5-10% per question.
 Findacrew currently presents 33 questions as their onboarding process, with each question often having subsections which require additional time.
 I reduced the number and streamlined this process to 13 questions with the possibility of contributing additional information later in order to increase user retention.